Camilo Villarino: Biography

-Before his dismissal, González Laya had proposed him as ambassador to Russia, even asking for the approval of the Russian Government, but his successor, minister Albares, withdrew this proposal.
+Before her dismissal, González Laya had proposed him as ambassador to Russia, even asking for the approval of the Russian Government, but her successor, minister Albares, withdrew this proposal.
 This controversial change of opinion had nothing to do, according to the minister, with the fact that Villarino was then accused of the so-called "Gali Case", for illegally allowing the leader of the Polisario Front, Brahim Ghali, to enter Spain.
-According to his testimony in court, he managed the entry by following the orders of González Laya.
-He was finally acquitted in March 2022.
+According to his testimony in court, Villarino managed the entry by following the orders of González Laya.
+He was finally acquitted in March 2022 of any wrongdoing.